mongodb/specifications/source/client-side-encryption/tests/README.rst

 Assert these three documents are returned ``{ "encrypted<Type>": 0 }, { "encrypted<Type>": 6 }, { "encrypted<Type>": 30}``.

-If testing ``double`` no precision two documents (not three) will be returned, since no minimum is set.
+If testing ``doubleNoPrecision`` two documents (not three) will be returned, since no minimum is set.

 Case 6: can aggregate encrypted range and return the minimum
 `````````````````````````````````````````````````````````````